aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get/_index.md

 weight: 100
 ---

-This REST API allows you to get JSON/XML representation of one of the tables.
+This REST API retrieves a `Table`.

 ## REST API